 Introduction 3

 What are the benefits of a residential experience?
 3

 Where can I live?
 5

 What can I expect from Residential Education and

 Housing?
-9
+8

-Housing processes
+Housing processes 12

-Safety and security
+Safety and security 21

 Who will be assisting me in the halls?
+25

 What is expected of me while living on campus?
+29

-Community living
+Community living 39

-What tools do I have to help me with my residenti

-experience

 What will I learn living on campus?
+44

-FAQ: What to I do if
+FAQ: What to I do if 49

-Appendices